Ayutthaya Kingdom: Social classes

 The reforms of King Borommatrailokkanat (r.
-1448–1488) placed the king of Ayutthaya at the centre of a highly stratified social and political hierarchy that extended throughout the realm.
-Despite a lack of evidence, it is believed that in the Ayutthaya Kingdom, the basic unit of social organization was the village community composed of extended family households.
-Title to land resided with the headman, who held it in the name of the community, although peasant proprietors enjoyed the use of land as long as they cultivated it.
-The lords gradually became courtiers (อำมาตย์) and tributary rulers of minor cities.
-The king ultimately came to be recognized as the earthly incarnation of Shiva or Vishnu and became the sacred object of politico-religious cult practices officiated over by royal court Brahmans, part of the Buddhist court retinue.
-In the Buddhist context, the devaraja (divine king) was a bodhisattva.
-The belief in divine kingship prevailed into the 18th century, although by that time its religious implications had limited impact.
+1448–1488) placed the king of Ayutthaya at the centre of a highly stratified social and political hierarchy extending throughout the realm.
+Although evidence is limited, the basic unit of social organization is thought to have been the village community, composed of extended family households.
+Title to land resided with the headman, who held it on behalf of the community, while peasant proprietors retained its use as long as they cultivated it.
+Local lords gradually became courtiers (อำมาตย์) or tributary rulers of minor cities.
+The king came to be regarded as the earthly incarnation of Shiva or Vishnu and as the sacred focus of politico-religious cult practices conducted by royal court Brahmans within the Buddhist court establishment.
+In the Buddhist context, the devaraja (divine king) was regarded as a bodhisattva.
+Belief in divine kingship persisted into the 18th century, although its religious significance had by then diminished.